-Visitors are welcome to ride at any time with Peninsula Pedallers for a fee of $5.00.
-If they then decide to join our club the amounts for casual rides will be deducted from the annual fee.
-Annual fees are $30 for Individual Membership and $40 for Family Membership.
+Visitors are welcome to ride at any time with Peninsula Pedallers.
+New members must complete 3 visitor rides before applying for membership.
+This allows time for the club and the rider to determine whether they are suitable for each other.
+If a new member then decide to join our club annual fees are $30 for Individual Membership and $40 for Family Membership.

 If you are new to riding or haven’t ridden for a long time we have a Leisurely Group and support can be given where needed.
 For more experienced riders there is a Faster Group.